Yale College named English scholar Richard H. Brodhead as its dean yesterday.

 Professor of English Marjorie Garber, who taught Brodhead during her stay at Yale, hailed him as "open minded and progressive" and added that she is "very excited to see a humanist in the office."

 "He's spent a lifetime as a loyal and wonderful member of Yale's faculty," said Philip J. Fisher, chair of Harvard's English department.
-"He knows the university as well as any one."
+"He

 And University Professor Helen H. Vendler praised Brodhead's "remarkable sanity and perceptiveness" as well as his "even temper and high intelligence."